sdc-china/IDA-doc/_posts/2018-01-07-installation-installing-ida-application.md

 ## Step 1: Installing IDA Web Application

-IDA Web Application can be installed on WebSphere Application Server (WAS), liberty or Docker.
+IDA Web Application can be installed on WebSphere Application Server (WAS), liberty, Docker or Openshift.

 ### Installing on Liberty